 If you have a product that is selling well, that also has a high contribution margin, you can drastically improve the performance of your business by pushing and marketing that product line.

-For example, having an inventory system provides forecasting that gives you a better idea on how much you sold last year at this time, or have sold in the last couple of months.
-This will let you know how much should you order and what is an optimal reorder point.
+For example, having an inventory system provides forecasting that gives you a better idea of how much you sold last year at this time, or have sold in the last couple of months.
+This will let you know how much you should order and what is an optimal reorder point.

 This will help you make sure you're not carrying too much that you can't sell.